Emmotes/ic_spoilers/docs/index.md

 # Champions
 These are the champions that are upcoming and all the information we know about them.

-* Feast of the Moon - 9 November 2022
-  * [Virgil](virgil.md) - Aasimar Sorcerer of Rivals of Waterdeep
 * Simril - 30 November 2022
   * [Warduke](warduke.md) - Human Unknown of League of Malevolence
 * Wintershield - 21 December 2022